kr900910/mortgage_data_analysis/README.md

 # Move the data into HDFS directory
 8. Start Hadoop, postgres, Hive in EC2 instance.
 Type `su - w205`.
 This changes the user.
 10. If this is your first time, type `. create_hdfs_dir.sh`.
 This creates necessary HDFS folders.
-NOTE: FOR THIS STEP I HAD TO BE w205 USER OR ELSE I HAD PERMISSION ISSUES: Type `su - w205`.
-This changes the user
 11. Type `. unzip_to_HDFS.sh`.
 This unzips the zipped files into mortgage-data-analysis/temp_download, removes the zipped files, loads unzipped files to HDFS, and removes the unzipped files.

 # Create Hive tables